pants64DS/Misc-SM64DS-Patches/Custom Instructions.md

 }
 ```

-I wouldn't recommend this for most instructions since it requires updating the instruction ID in [extended_ks.impl](source/extended_ks.impl) every time it's changed in [extended_ks.h](source/extended_ks.h) and it's easy to forget that.
+I wouldn't recommend this for most instructions since it requires updating the ID in [extended_ks.impl](source/extended_ks.impl) every time it's changed in [extended_ks.h](source/extended_ks.h) and it's easy to forget that.

+## Other effects of custom instruction patch

+Besides enabling custom instructions, the patch in [extended_ks.cpp](source/extended_ks.cpp) also has the following effects.

+### Undefined instructions

+Calling camera or player instructions with an invalid ID would make the vanilla game crash, but with this patch they can be executed safely as [nops](https://en.wikipedia.org/wiki/NOP_(code)).

+### Null pointer check in the `RunKuppaScript` function

+When launching a Kuppa Script from the `init` function of a DL (like in a DKL), running an instruction on frame zero normally crashes the game on real hardware.
+This is because the `RunKuppaScript` function updates the first frame of the script immediately, and important things like the camera and the player don't exist yet when the DL loads.
+The patch makes it so that the script is only updated from `RunKuppaScript` if the camera has been initialized, which makes it safe to run instructions on any frame.

+### Reversing the effect of the `ActivatePlayer` instruction once the cutscene is over

+When the `ActivatePlayer` instruction is run in the vanilla game, the flags that make the player active during cutscenes and star spawning are left set, even though they're normally clear when a player spawns.
+This isn't a problem in the vanilla game, but this patch clears those flags when the cutscene ends to make things more consistent and predictable.

 ## Why only player and camera instructions?